Faizulkarim/FruitsWorld/README.md

 - **Fruit Details with Calorie Info**: Shows detailed information about each fruit, including calorie content.
 - **Settings**: Allows users to adjust app settings.

-## Learning Points

-- **Onboarding Screen**: Learn how to create an engaging onboarding experience for new users.
-- **Page View Using Tab View**: Understand how to implement a tab view for easy navigation between different pages.
-- **List View**: Explore how to display a list of items using SwiftUI's List view.
-- **Scroll View**: Discover how to enable seamless scrolling through content.
-- **Animation**: Add dynamic and engaging animations to enhance the user experience.
-- **GroupBox**: Group related content together in a visually distinct way.
-- **DisclosureGroup**: Create expandable sections to show and hide detailed information.
-- **Divider**: Use dividers to separate different sections of the UI for better organization.
-- **@Environment Property Wrapper**: Utilize environment values such as light/dark mode and timezone for adaptive UI.
-- **Toolbar**: Add toolbar items for easy access to app functionalities.
-- **Link View**: Include links for external navigation.

 ## Screenshots
  ### Light Mode
 <img src="https://github.com/user-attachments/assets/2d9e89d5-8c89-4456-ac0a-b6fa29e10e90" width="200" />